bradcypert/sandalwood/content/blog/static-methods-companion-objects-and-testing.md

   - kotlin
   - static
   - testing
-description:
-  - "Learn to use Companion Objects to help with testing static methods in Kotlin.
+description: "Learn to use Companion Objects to help with testing static methods in Kotlin.
 Find out how to make the most of your companion objects!"
-_yoast_wpseo_linkdex:
-  - "83"
 ---

 I’ve been working with Kotlin a ton recently, both at work and for fun.
 It’s a fantastic language on the JVM that combines almost all of my favorite Scala features and adds in several new features as well.
 If you haven’t given it a shot yet and you’re a Java reader, give it a try!
 You’ll love how expressive it can be and how simple and concise some of the code can be.
 If you’re a Scala reader, you’ll feel familiar with a lot of the syntax and ideas (Objects, replacing statics for example).
 One thing Kotlin does that still feels a bit weird is it promotes the use of companion objects.
 A companion object sits inside a class definition and houses all the `static` methods which that class will own.
 Let’s convert a piece of Java code to Kotlin so you can see what I mean.